Construction Defect Insurance Claims: Policyholder and Insurer Perspectives

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide construction and insurance counsel with a review of evolving insurance coverage issues and recent key case law developments in construction defects claims.
+This CLE course will provide construction and insurance counsel with a review of evolving insurance coverage issues and recent key case law developments in construction defects claims.
 The panel will outline best practices for counsel to parties on either side of a dispute to resolve construction defect coverage disputes.

 - Definition and number of occurrences